StevenBlack/vocab/million-dollar-words.md

 This word is often misused to mean "flaky" or "changeable."
 In fact, as anyone who remembers the story of Don Quixote knows, a quixotic person is someone who is romantic and idealistic and pursues lofty but impractical goals.
 One grows impatient with people but rarely dislikes them.
-It's pronounced KWIKS'OTT'ICK.

 ### quotidian
 Ordinary, common, or occurring every day, such as a dose of vitamins.
-Pronounced KWOH-TIDD-EE-LN.

 ### raconteur